Skip to main content

 Help them to study

 Help your child revise by making sure they have somewhere comfortable to study.
-Help them draw up a revision schedule or ask the school for one.
+Help them make a revision schedule or ask the school for one.

 Talk about exam nerves